-A colonoscopy is used to determine the cause of colorectal problems and to screen for colorectal cancer in people who have no symptoms.
+Doctors use a colonoscopy to find the cause of colorectal problems.
+It is also used to screen for colorectal cancer in people who have no symptoms.

 Typically, a gastroenterologist performs a colonoscopy with the help of a nurse in a doctor's office or at a hospital.
-A gastroenterologist is a medical doctor who has completed five to six years of specialized training in gastroenterology, which is the study of the function and diseases of the gastrointestinal system.
+A gastroenterologist is a medical doctor who focuses on the function and diseases of the gastrointestinal system.
 The gastrointestinal, or GI, system includes the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder, bile ducts, and liver.
 A surgeon may also perform a colonoscopy.

-Because your colon must be empty during the colonoscopy, you will be asked to avoid solid food and drink only clear liquids for one to three days before the procedure.
+Your colon must be empty during the colonoscopy.
+Your doctor will ask you to avoid solid food and to drink only clear liquids for one to three days before the procedure.
 A liquid diet may include foods such as fat-free bouillon or broth, black coffee, strained fruit juice, or gelatin.

-You will also need to take a laxative (a medication that causes bowel movements) or give yourself an enema (a process that involves injecting liquid into your anus to cause bowel movements) the day or night before the colonoscopy.
-If your doctor prescribes a laxative, it will be given either as a pill or as a powder that you will mix with water before drinking.
+You will also need to take a laxative or give yourself an enema the day or night before the colonoscopy to empty your colon.
+If your doctor prescribes a laxative, it will be either a pill or a powder that you mix with water before drinking.

 Meanwhile, arrange for a friend or family member to drive you home after the procedure because you will be groggy from the sedative.
-And check your insurance coverage, including whether it covers the medical facility where you will receive the test, the doctor who will perform the colonoscopy, and the anesthesiologist (if an anesthesiologist will be involved in giving the sedation).
+And, check your insurance coverage to see if it covers the medical facility where you will receive the test, the doctor who will perform the colonoscopy, and the anesthesiologist, who will be involved in giving the sedation.

-Before the procedure, you will be asked to sign a consent form that states you understand the risks and benefits of having the colonoscopy and agree to undergo the test.
+Before the procedure, you will be asked to sign a consent form stating you understand the risks and benefits of the colonoscopy and agree to the test.
 Talk with your doctor about any concerns you have about the colonoscopy.

 During the procedure

-The nurse will give you pain medication and a sedative through an intravenous (IV) line, which is inserted in a vein in your arm.
-You may feel a slight stinging sensation where the IV needle is inserted.
+The nurse will give you pain medication and a sedative through an intravenous (IV) line inserted in a vein in your arm.
+You may feel a slight sting where he or she inserts the needle.

-The colonoscope will inflate your colon by blowing air into it to provide a better view of the colorectal lining.
-As the doctor guides the colonoscope through the curves of your colon, you may need to change your position slightly to allow better access.
+The colonoscope will blow air into your colon and inflate it so the doctor can better see the colorectal lining.
+As he or she guides the colonoscope through the curves of your colon, you may need to change your position slightly to allow better access.

 If there is an abnormal growth, or polyp, in your colon, the doctor will use a tool at the end of the colonoscope to remove it or perform a biopsy.
-This usually does not cause pain.
-Although bleeding may occur at the site where the tissue is removed, the doctor can stop the bleeding using tools passed through the colonoscope.
+This usually does not cause pain, but bleeding may occur at the site where the tissue is removed.
+The doctor can stop the bleeding using the colonoscope.

 The procedure typically takes about 30 to 60 minutes to complete.

-In rare cases, the colonoscope may puncture the colon wall, and surgery may be required to repair the perforation (hole).
+Rarely, the colonoscope may puncture the colon wall, and surgery may be required to repair the hole.
 Talk with your doctor if you have any concerns about this small risk.

 After the procedure

-You will stay at the facility where you have the colonoscopy for up to two hours after the procedure while the effects of the sedative wear off.
+You will stay at the facility where you had the procedure for up to 2 hours afterward.
+You must wait for the effects of the sedative wear off.
 If you received anesthesia or a sedative, you should not drive a vehicle, operate any machinery, or make critical decisions for the rest of the day.
-A friend or family member may then drive you home.
+A friend or family member can then drive you home.